HomeLife Cycle Costing / Life Cycle Phases / Operation & Maintenance

 • Emergency operating procedures – These plans are used in response to a specific event that poses an immediate risk to health, life, property, or the environment.

-There are also some assets that are both passive and active.
+Some assets are both passive and active.
 An example would be an isolation valve in a water distribution system.
 The valve is normally in an open or closed position and functions as a passive asset since no intervention is required for it to stay in this position.
 However, if a major pipe break occurred, the valve would need to be closed with human intervention.
 In this case, the asset becomes an active asset.

 Maintenance

-• Warranty-Related Maintenance – maintenance required to keep warranty from being voided.
+Maintenance required to keep warranty from being voided.
 This maintenance should be performed on the schedule and manner required by the warranty.

-• Backlog Maintenance – preventive maintenance that is not yet on the schedule.
+Preventive maintenance that is not yet on the schedule.
 The backlog might be caused by seasonal activities or weather events.
-Keep the number of backlog activities to a reasonable number, so they can eventually be completed as part of planned maintenance and preferably within a year (unless the maintenance is on a longer-term than annual).
+Keep the number of backlog activities to a reasonable number, so they can eventually be completed as part of planned maintenance and preferably within a year (unless the maintenance is on a longerterm than annual).
+Avoid backlogging maintenance required by warranties, as the terms of the warranty may require proof of maintenance when a warranty claim is filed.

 A companion activity to maintenance is monitoring (which includes inspection).
 Use monitoring to help determine when maintenance should be performed.
 Monitoring can be on-going and permanent using continuous read equipment, or it can be intermittent.
 Monitoring might also allow the asset’s operation and maintenance to be adjusted and improved over time.